AlibabaCloudDocs/ga/intl.en-US/Best practices/GA interacts with WAF and GTM to accelerate ERP applications.md

         **Note:**

         -   If you have not configured an alert group, log on to the CloudMonitor console and add an alert group.
-For more information, see [t6224.md\#](/intl.en-US/Alarm service/Alert contacts/Delete an alert contact or alert group.md).
+For more information, see [Delete an alert contact or alert group](/intl.en-US/Alarm service/Alert contacts/Delete an alert contact or alert group.md).
         -   If you have configured an alert group but want to configure the basic information as a RAM user, you must log on with your Alibaba Cloud account and authorize the RAM user.
 After authorization, you can log on as a RAM user to retrieve the alert group information.
 2. Click **Complete**.